mbland/go-script-bash/README.md

   file within your project's copy of the framework (adjusted to reflect where your copy of `go-script-bash` actually resides)
-- `scripts` is the path to the directory holding your project's command scripts relative to the project root (it can be any name you like)
+- `scripts` is the path to the directory holding your project's command scripts relative to the project root (it can be any name you like).
+You can specify multiple paths, separated by a space, according to your project's structure.

 #### Directory structure